zincio/apidocs/source/includes/_object_reference.md

 Attribute | Type | Description
 --------- | ---- | -----------
-request_succeeded | String | The webhook URL to send data to when a request succeeds request_failed | String | The webhook URL to send data to when a request fails tracking_obtained | String | The webhook URL to send data to when tracking for an order is retrieved status_updated | String | The webhook URL to send data to when the status of a request is updated
+request_succeeded | String | The webhook URL to send data to when a request succeeds order_placed | String | (deprecated) Synonym for request_succeeded (placing orders call only) request_failed | String | The webhook URL to send data to when a request fails order_failed | String | (deprecated) Synonym for request_failed (placing orders call only) tracking_obtained | String | The webhook URL to send data to when tracking for an order is retrieved (placing orders call only) status_updated | String | The webhook URL to send data to when the status of a request is updated

+You can optionally pass an Array of webhooks instead of a String, and Zinc will hit all of the webhooks.

 ## Retailer credentials object